Safety Questionnaire

 A. company commanders only B. battalion commander only

-C. anyone with rank of sergeant or above D. anyone who sees an unsafe act
+C. anyone with rank of sergeant or above D. anyone who sees an

 or condition